Cathedral of Ani: Association with Gothic architecture

 Some European scholars, especially scholars of the Near East, have suggested that the use of pointed arches and clustered piers in the cathedral influenced the development of Gothic architecture.
 The theory was popularized by Josef Strzygowski, who was the first European to thoroughly study Armenian architecture and placed Armenia in the center of European architecture.
 Strzygowski wrote in the Origin of Christian Church Art (1920): "It is a delight, in a church earlier than AD 1000, to see the builder, the court architect Trdat, carrying Armenian art so logically and so successfully past 'Romanesque' to 'Gothic'."
 Several others had proposed this view before him, including H. F. B. Lynch (1901), William Lethaby (1912), and others.
 Lynch suggested that the cathedral has "many of the characteristics of the Gothic style, of which it establishes the Oriental origin."
 Lethaby found the cathedral "strangely western."
-In examining the possible influence of Caucasian architecture in the West, David Roden Buxton wrote on the cathedral of Ani in 1937:
+In examining the possible influence of Caucasian architecture in the West, David Roden Buxton wrote on the cathedral of Ani in 1934:

+Arthur Upham Pope suggested that the Ani Cathedral "antedate[s] any comparable construction in Europe" and argued that its interior is "so completely in the Gothic manner and mood that the relation between Ani and the French Gothic lacks but little of proof."
 Cecil Stewart noted that the most interesting features of the cathedral are its "pointed arches and vaults and the clustering or coupling of the columns in the Gothic manner."
 For David Talbot Rice the cathedral is "astonishingly Gothic in every detail."
 David Marshall Lang argued that the appearance of pointed arches and clustered piers together is "considered one of the hallmarks of mature Gothic architecture."
 Christina Maranci argues that the cathedral, with it "profiled piers and arches ... anticipate, in their linear elegance, the Gothic styles of buildings like Notre-Dame."

 Rouben Paul Adalian wrote, "the interior with its pointed arches and clustered piers rising to the ribbed ceiling vaults, included innovations whose parallels would appear in Gothic architecture in Western Europe a century later."
 The theory has found support among Armenian architecture historians, such as Toros Toramanian, Tiran Marutian, Murad Hasratyan.
 The hypothesized influence on the Gothic has also been noted by World Monuments Fund and the Ambassadors Fund for Cultural Preservation.
+James Stevens Curl noted that the influence of Armenian architecture on Western European buildings remains "unclear", but "certainly by the early 11th century domed basilicas, such as the Ani Cathedral, "began to acquire bundle-like piers, vaulting systems, and architectural features reminiscent of Western Romanesque and Gothic forms."